Amavect/dodattempt/README.md

 * PRO: 0.71 s
 * DOD: 0.41 s

-A huge speedup, just by passing a list of structs into a function.
+A huge speedup, just by passing a slice of structs into a function.
 Cache magic!